COMMITTEES

 Texas Legislative Committee

-The Permian Basin Petroleum Association Texas Legislative Committee (TXLC) is a standing committee reporting to the PBPA Board of Directors.
-The TXLC’s mission is to monitor, discuss, advocate on behalf of, and provide analysis for the PBPA members on all legislative matters affecting oil and natural gas operations in the Texas portion of the Permian Basin.
-Along with monitoring legislative matters in Texas this committee also collaborates with the New Mexico Legislative Committee to monitor legislative matters at the Federal level.
+The PBPA's Texas Legislative Committee's mission is to monitor, discuss, advocate on behalf of, and provide analysis for the PBPA members on all legislative matters affecting oil and natural gas operations in the Texas portion of the Permian Basin.
+Along with monitoring legislative matters in Texas, this committee also collaborates with the New Mexico Legislative Committee to monitor legislative matters at the Federal level.

 New Mexico Legislative Committee

-The Permian Basin Petroleum Association New Mexico Legislative Committee (NMLC) is a standing committee reporting to the PBPA Board of Directors.
-The NMLC’s mission is to monitor, discuss, advocate on behalf of, and provide analysis for the PBPA members on all legislative matters affecting oil and natural gas operations in the New Mexico portion of the Permian Basin.
-Along with monitoring legislative matters in New Mexico this committee also collaborates with the Texas Legislative Committee to monitor legislative matters at the Federal level.
+The PBPA New Mexico Legislative Committee's mission is to monitor, discuss, advocate on behalf of, and provide analysis for the PBPA members on all legislative matters affecting oil and natural gas operations in the New Mexico portion of the Permian Basin.
+Along with monitoring legislative matters in New Mexico, this committee also collaborates with the Texas Legislative Committee to monitor legislative matters at the Federal level.

 Regulatory Practices Committee

-The Permian Basin Petroleum Association Regulatory Practices Committee (RPC) is a standing PBPA committee reporting to the PBPA Board of Directors.
-The RPC’s mission is to monitor, discuss, provide official comments, and provide analysis for the PBPA members on all regulatory matters affecting oil and natural gas operations in the Permian Basin.
+The Permian Basin Petroleum Association Regulatory Practices Committee's (RPC) mission is to monitor, discuss, provide official comments, and provide analysis for the PBPA members on all regulatory matters affecting oil and natural gas operations in the Permian Basin.
 Agencies monitored include agencies in Texas, New Mexico, and at the Federal level.

 Health, Safety & Environment Committee